A novel biomarker with great potential

 TMS-EEG/EMG in action

-Click here for a short demonstration of TMS-EEG and TMS-EMG:
+Watch the video below for a short demonstration of TMS-EEG and TMS-EMG.

 We welcome our clients to explore the possibilities of using TMS-EMG and TMS-EEG to study the clinical effects of CNS-active drugs that modulate cortical excitability.
 By supporting TMS-EMG and TMS-EEG in both sponsored and investigator-initiated clinical drug trials, we aim to actively expand knowledge in this area.
 We also strive for continuous improvements to our TMS methodology, by adding neuronavigation tools, optimising stimulation protocols and developing new methods of statistical analysis.